KTZgraph/sarenka/README.md

 >[William Edwards Deming]

-**SARENKA** is an Open Source Intelligence (**OSINT**) tool which helps you obtaining and understanding **Attack Surface**.
+**SARENKA** is an Open Source Intelligence (**OSINT**) tool which helps you in obtaining and understanding **Attack Surface**.

 The main goal is gathering information from search engines for Internet-connected devices (**https://censys.io/**, **https://www.shodan.io/**, **https://www.criminalip.io/ko**).
-It scraps data about Common Vulnerabilities and Exposures (**CVE**), Common Weakness Enumeration (**CWE**) and also has database where CVEs are mapped to CWE.
+It scrapes data about Common Vulnerabilities and Exposures (**CVE**), Common Weakness Enumeration (**CWE**) and also has a database where CVEs are mapped to CWE.

 It returns data about the local machine - local installed software (from Windows Registry), local network information (python libraries, popular cmd commads).

-For now application has also simple tools like hash calculator, shannon entropy calculator and very simple port scanner.
+For now, the application also has simple tools like a hash calculator, shannon entropy calculator and very simple port scanner.
 More cryptography-math tools and reconnaissance scripts are planned.

-App is alive and has been rewriting from scratch on branch [develop](https://github.com/pawlaczyk/sarenka/tree/new_master).
+The app is alive and has been rewriten from scratch on branch [develop](https://github.com/pawlaczyk/sarenka/tree/new_master).

 # Contributors